 The library space is changing considerably in these years.
 Focus is more and more on the user, on the library as an exiting place and less on the collection.
 Libraries tend to play a more central role in city planning and city design than before.
 To support this development we need quick access to what is new for inspiration and decision on new concepts.

 NAPLE (National Authorities on public Libraries in Europe) decided to make a European database presenting the best new library buildings in Europe.
 We have an agreement with the library at The Department of Information Studies at University of Copenhagen(formerly known as: the Royal School of Library- and Information Science in Copenhagen, Denmark) to host the database.
-The library (at IVA) has developed a design for the database and the editor Karen Margrethe Ørnstrup is responsible for the project.
+The library (at INF) has developed a design for the database and the editor Karen Margrethe Ørnstrup is responsible for the project.

 The project has been supported with funds from Nordic Council of Ministers, whom we thank.